Volunteer Abroad for Disaster Relief Projects

 How to Find Ways to Volunteer in Disaster Relief

-When a calamity strikes, do you see yourself parachuting down from the sky to a camp of unfortunate people who have lost everything?
+When a calamity strikes, do you see yourself parachuting down from the sky to a camp of people who have lost everything?
 Just like a superhero – supplies in one hand, selfie-stick in the other?

 If so, disaster relief volunteering isn’t for you.